 One in four New Zealanders over the age of 15 has a disability.

-- The unemployment rate for disabled people is nearly twice that of non-disabled people (although this has been trending down over the past three years)
+- The unemployment rate for disabled people is over twice that of non-disabled people (although this has been trending down over the past three years)

 - Disabled people earn less, on average, than non-disabled people.